jbeuckm/ofxObjectSurfer/README.md

 Introduction
 ------------
-Analyze an image for SURF keypoints.
+Analyze video grabber frames (or a loaded image) for SURF keypoints.
 Draw a lasso around the keypoints you would like to use in a detector.
 Then save object descriptor files.
 Later, load descriptor files and detect objects in new images.

 - Choose an object that generates lots of features.
 Textures, patterns and text are good candidates for feature detection.